Nas796/Machine-learning-for-photovoltaic-material-property-prediction/README.md

 ## Model

 The neural network model consists of two fully-connected layers with ReLU activations and a regression head.
-The dimensionality of layers are shown below:
+The dimensionality of the layers is shown below:

 <img src="https://user-images.githubusercontent.com/4588093/72859687-d3ca9580-3d18-11ea-8f28-ff0e89d2940f.png" width="200">